How to Improve Kidney Function

 Be careful to read ingredient labels and ask your doctor or pharmacist if you’re uncertain what you’re taking.

-Keeping your body hydrated is important.
-There’s no one-size-fits-all standard for how much to drink, but it’s good to sip on water continually throughout the day.
+Keeping your body hydrated is important for maintaining good kidney function.
+There’s no one-size-fits-all standard for how much to drink, but Dr. Nassar says, “let thirst be your guide.”

 Kidney Care at University Health